Hibernate Framework Architecture and Basics

 In this article, we will show you how a Java enum type is persisted into a database in hibernate applications.

-There are two strategies to store enum values in the database -
+There are two strategies to store enum values in the database:

-- @Enumerated(EnumType.ORDINAL) → Store the enum values according the ordinal position (i.e. 0 , 1, 2 … ) of enum value.
+@Enumerated(EnumType.ORDINAL) → Store the enum values according to the ordinal position (i.e. 0, 1, 2 … ) of the enum value.

-Consider the following enum types -
+Consider the following ProjectStatus enum type:

 package net.javaguides.hibernate.entity;